AAA: Dangerous driving behaviors on the rise

 EAST PROVIDENCE, R.I.
-(WPRI) — A new AAA study shows there is a “troubling” increase in unsafe driving behaviors from 2020 to 2021.
+(WPRI) — A new AAA study indicates a “troubling” increase in unsafe driving behaviors from 2020 to 2021.

-According to the new survey report, the rise in risky behaviors includes speeding, red-light running, drowsy driving, and driving impaired due to cannabis or alcohol.
+The report, which includes survey data from the AAA Foundation for Traffic Safety, noted increases in risky behaviors including speeding, running red lights, drowsy driving, and driving impaired due to cannabis or alcohol.

+When compared to 2020, the number of drivers admitting to running a red light increased by over 10%, according to AAA’s survey data.
+Analysts also noted an increase of over 12% in drivers admitting to operating a car within an hour after consuming cannabis and a nearly 24% increase in drivers admitting to operating a car when they felt they were too drunk to drive.

+Perhaps not surprisingly, traffic fatalities had also risen by 10.5% between 2020 and 2021, with an estimated 42,915 people dying in road accidents last year, vs. 38,824 in 2020, per the National Highway Traffic Safety Administration.

 The increase comes after three years of steady declines, according to AAA.

-Drivers admitting to driving drunk increased by nearly 24%, the report said.
-Traffic fatalities have also risen by 10.5%.

-“The reversal in the frequency of U.S. drivers engaging in risky driving behavior is disturbing,” said Diana Gugliotta, Director of Public Affairs for AAA Northeast.
-“While drivers acknowledge that certain activities behind the wheel – like speeding and driving impaired, are not safe, many still engage in these activities anyway.”
+“The reversal in the frequency of U.S. drivers engaging in risky driving behavior is disturbing,” said Dr. David Yang, Executive Director of the AAA Foundation for Traffic Safety, in a press release issued alongside the full results of the AAA’s Traffic Safety Culture Index.
+“While drivers acknowledge that certain activities behind the wheel — like speeding and driving impaired, are not safe, many still engage in these activities anyway.”

 |Unsafe Driving Behavior